Roadkill is the second biggest threat to the survival of the Tasmanian devil after the devil facial tumour disease (DFTD).

 What you can do to help reduce the number of Tasmanian devils dying on our roads

-- Slow down on the road between dusk and dawn
+- Slow down between dusk and dawn

 - Stay informed about activities being undertaken by the Program

 Report Sightings of Roadkilled Tasmanian Devils

 Please report sightings of roadkilled Tasmanian Devils (including location details and a photo if possible) to: